Blacc Hollywood

-Blacc Hollywood is the fifth studio album by American rapper Wiz Khalifa.
+Blacc Hollywood is the sixth studio album by American rapper Wiz Khalifa.
 It was released in the UK on August 18, 2014 and in the US a day later, by Rostrum Records and Atlantic Records.
 The album features guest appearances from Ty Dolla $ign, Juicy J, Project Pat, Curren$y, Ghost Loft, Chevy Woods, and Nicki Minaj, among others.
 The album was supported by two official singles: "We Dem Boyz" and "You and Your Friends".
+"We Dem Boyz" peaked at number 43 on the US Billboard 200 and was certified Platinum by the Recording Industry Association of America (RIAA).

 Background

 On June 24, 2013, Wiz Khalifa announced the title to his third major label (fifth overall) studio album, called Blacc Hollywood, and this project would be featuring some collaborations from American pop singer Miley Cyrus and his label-mate Juicy J. On June 30, 2014, Khalifa posted his Instagram account, with the cover art and release date for Blacc Hollywood, and he also announced that the album is officially set to be released on August 19, 2014.
 On May 25, 2014, after posting several "weedmixes" and teasers, and after getting out of jail for the marijuana possession.
 Khalifa released his twelfth mixtape, titled 28 Grams.
 In August 2014, in an interview with USA Today, he said that this album will be his best work yet.